 New concepts and technologies in surgical and restorative instrumentation

-For the past 14 years, Laschal Surgical Instruments has been developing new concepts and technologies in surgical and restorative instruments.
-These new concepts and technologies revolve around the use of flexibly resilient or memory (spring) stainless steel, rather than the more commonly used hardened, heat-treatable stainless steel.
+For the past 14 years, LASCHAL® has been developing new concepts and technologies in surgical and restorative instruments.
+These new concepts and technologies revolve around the use of flexibly resilient or memory (spring) stainless steel, rather than the more commonly used hardened, heat-treatable stainless steel to better meet the needs of dental practitioners.

 Traditionally, surgical instruments are made from stainless steel that starts out as a forging with a chemical balance that includes a minimum of 0.14% carbon.
 This forging is relatively soft and easily manipulated, bent, shaped and machined.
 The final process, just before polishing, is heat treatment.